-Better working conditions: The sales representatives who work well and achieve the targets might be given options to work from home and visit the workplace once or twice in a week to report.
-Other examples of better working conditions include providing the necessary logistics like better variety of food, increased cabin space, free telephone and internet services at home to a certain limit of usage, free insurance policy, better training facilities etc effective for the managerial level employees who don't depend upon the monetary rewards for survival.
+- b) Better working conditions: The sales representatives who work well and achieve the targets might be given options to work from home and visit the workplace once or twice in a week to report.
+Other examples of better working conditions include providing the necessary logistics like better variety of food, increased cabin space, free telephone and internet services at home to a certain limit of usage, free insurance policy, better training facilities etc - c) Recognition and awards: Recognition and awards help the sales representatives to gain respect and help in creating a unique identity in the work place.
+This type of reward works effective for the managerial level employees who don't depend upon the monetary rewards for survival.
 This system also highlights the mile stones achieved by an individual in his/her career and also encourage fellow employees to achieve it and hence they work much enthusiastically.